raminrzdh/safarim/README.md

-Here's the README file with the OTA name "Safarim":

-Safarim_README.md

 Welcome to Safarim

 Safarim is an online platform that connects travelers with a wide range of travel options, including flights, hotels, rental cars, and travel packages.